VidhyaaShree15/Sales-Analytics-Report---Advanced-Excel-Project/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improving the report or additional analysis, please create a pull request or open an issue.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
-For any inquiries or further information, please contact [Your Name] at [your.email@example.com].

----